Anna Anderson: Is She the Romanov Princess Anastasia?

 Similarities Between Anna and Anastasia

 There are many similarities between the two.
 The most obvious is that Anna looks like Anastasia.
 As you compare the two, both have similar petite features, same nose, hair color, and face shape.
 She had similar scarring on her abdomen and face, as well as the same measurements of Anastasia.
-Also Anna Anderson never once left character of being Anastasia, the Romanov's youngest daughter.
-One of the more unique similarities was a deformity that Anastasia was born with.
-Anna Anderson had the exact same deformity on the left foot.
+Also, Anna Anderson never once left character of being Anastasia, the Romanov's youngest daughter.
+One of the more unique similarities was a deformity that Anastasia had.
+Anna Anderson had the same deformity on the left foot.
 Although she spoke German, her accent was Russian, which also was an indicator.

-The only way we will ever know is through a true legitimate DNA test.
-In fact, after Anna Anderson died, in 1994 (nearly ten years later), they finally did a tissue test.
+The only way we will ever know is through an actual legitimate DNA test.
+After Anna Anderson died, in 1994 (nearly ten years later), they finally did a tissue test.
 The results showed Anna Anderson was not Anastasia.
-Although due to Russia's desire to keep things hidden, it is believed that the tissue samples may have been purposely mixed up to show that she was not the true Anastasia Romanov.
-There is also speculation that the hair retrieval was not accurate since it is unknown whether the hair follicle was intact, which is the only way to have a true confirmation of paternity.
+Although due to Russia's desire to keep things hidden, the tissue samples may have been purposely mixed up to show that she was not the true Anastasia Romanov.
+There is also speculation that the hair retrieval was not accurate since it is unknown whether the hair follicle was intact, which is the only way to have a valid confirmation of paternity.
 Since Anna Anderson chose cremation, further DNA tests are not possible.

-Another reason why they believe there may have been a falsification with the DNA is that there is no proof that the hair and tissue sample that was used was, in fact, Anna Anderson.
-For one, the test was several years after her cremation, and the hair sample was kept from Anna Anderson's husband.
+Another reason why they believe there may have been a falsification with the DNA is that there is no proof that the hair and tissue sample was, in fact, Anna Anderson.
+For one, hair given to them by Anna Anderson's husband was several years after her cremation.
 No one truly knew if the hair follicle was, in fact, Anna Anderson's.